Skip to main content

 Hue app with 50,000+ community scenes and Gradient compatibility

 The Philips Hue Outdoor Lightstrip earns an 8.8/10 consensus score and is technically a strip product rather than a globe string light — but for buyers already in the Hue ecosystem, it's the obvious outdoor complement to indoor Hue scenes.
-The 1,600-lumen output is 4x brighter than Govee string lights and bright enough to use as functional patio task lighting, not just ambiance.
+In its 5-meter length the lightstrip puts out up to 1,600 lumens — roughly 4x brighter than Govee string lights and bright enough to use as functional patio task lighting, not just ambiance (the shorter 2-meter strip tops out around 850 lumens).
 The IP67 rating is the best in this comparison — submersible to 1 meter, meaning it survives the kind of sustained rain exposure that IP65 products handle less gracefully.

 What We Love

-• 1,600 lumens — functional task lighting brightness, not just mood glow
+• Up to 1,600 lumens — functional task lighting brightness in the 5-meter length, not just mood glow

 • IP67 rating — submersible outdoor durability, the highest weather rating in this comparison